ghargrove/next-chess/README.md

 ## Chess <> React

 Wanted to play around with React a bit.
-So I built chess game ♟️.
+So I built a chess game ♟️.

 To get started, download the depenedencies and run the development server: